Skip to content

 Does plus-cylinder versus minus-cylinder change the optics?

-No. Transposition changes how the prescription is written, but it does not change the principal meridional powers.
+No. Transposition changes how the prescription is written but does not change the principal meridian powers.
+The power cross is identical in both notations.
+If you need to convert between formats, use the Cylinder Transposition Calculator.

 How should I interpret left vs right rotation (LARS)?